msull92/msull92-com/projects/index.md

     <a class='title' href='https://github.com/msull92/mood-receiver'>mood-receiver</a> - Simple server for receiving text responses from Twilio via <code>mood-texter</code>.
   </li>
   <li class='project-listing'>
     <a class='title' href='https://github.com/msull92/mood-texter'>mood-texter</a> - Script that texts me throughout the work day to ask about my mood, then stores my responses.
-The results are used by <code>mood-matrix-generator</code> for <a href="/projects/mood_co-occurrence/">this project</a>.
   </li>
   <li class='project-listing'>
     <a class='title' href='https://github.com/msull92/msull92-com'>msull92-com</a> - A <a href="https://jekyllrb.com/">jekyll</a> project that generates the source code for <code>msull92.com</code>.